qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - JS-in-HTML may interfere with HTML parsing.
 For example `<script>console.log('</script>')</script>` makes browser treat the first `</script>` as ending tag.
 [See also](https://sirre.al/2025/08/06/safe-json-in-script-tags-how-not-to-break-a-site/)
 - Virtual scrolling breaks Ctrl-F (Cmd-F) search.

-[^css_box_model]: The CSS box model mentions padding, border and margin, but it doesn't mention scrolling.
-When scrolling involves it's quite complex.
-From outer to inner: margin, border, scrollbar and "viewable window".
-Within "viewable windows", from outer to inner: padding, content.
-With `box-sizing: content-box`, if it doesn't overflow horizontally, the `width` is the sum of content width and scrollbar width.
-In Chrome devtools, the area of padding includes scrollbar, but scrollbar is conceptually not in padding.
+[^css_box_model_scrollbar]: The CSS box model mentions padding, border and margin, but it doesn't mention scrolling.
+Scrollbar is visually between border and padding, but scrollbar occupies space from content box.
+In Chrome devtools, the padding highlight area includes scrollbar, but scrollbar is not in padding.
 One may ask "if width includes scrollbar, then why `width: 100vw` cause horizontal overflow"?
 Because `width: 100vw` applies to an element inside viewport, not viewport itself.
 Viewport width includes viewport's scrollbar.

 [^css_expand]: CSS only try to expand if the available space is finite.
 In may cases it has infinite vertical space by default.